To help students understand the behaviour of physical buttons, we have intentionally not included an A+B button in the micro:bit Python simulator.

 basic.forever(on_forever)

-Python typically does not have a concept of events, instead, it is up to the programmer to consider how to make something happen when a button is pressed (e.g., using while true and if loops).
+Python does not normally have a concept of events, instead, it is up to the programmer to consider how to make something happen when a button is pressed (e.g., using while true and if loops).
 Making something happen when A and B are pressed together requires careful consideration given that one of those buttons will likely be pressed just before the other in real life.
 If we included an A+B button in the simulator we would simplify the scenario for testing and students would often find their code works in the simulator but not on the real micro:bit

 We hope our decision not to include an A+B button in the simulator helps learners to consider in more detail how physical hardware, like buttons, interact with software, preparing learners more for the challenges of programming applications and systems in the real world.